AImenes/PerfectRef/README.md

 # PerfectRef

-*** This library will receive a longer README, as well as a more automated installation prosedure later

 PerfectRef is an algorithm for query reformulation, published in the paper “Tractable Reasoning and Efficient Query Answering in Description Logics: The DL-Lite Family” [p.
 414 - 422] by Calvanese et al.
 The algorithm takes a TBox and a Conjunctive query, and outputs a union of conjunctive queries constructed using the TBox.